Logistics/Telematics

 The Team Behind the Transformation

-As the Product Designer on this project, I had the opportunity to dive deep into the trucking industry's unique challenges.
+Our team dug deep into the trucking industry's unique challenges.
 My role encompassed several key responsibilities:

 How Does the Fuel Sensor Work?

-At its core, the fuel sensor system operates through a straightforward yet sophisticated three-step process that ensures reliable fuel monitoring for our users:
+The fuel sensor system operates through a straightforward yet sophisticated three-step process that ensures reliable fuel monitoring for our users:

 Fuel Sensor User Journey